-As a new parent, you’ve no doubt been told by your doctor to always put your baby on his back every time he sleeps or naps.
-So you might not realize that it's also important for your little one to spend some time on his belly while wide awake.
+As a new parent, you’ve no doubt been told by your doctor to always put your baby on their back every time they sleep or nap.
+So you might not realize that it's also important for your little one to spend some time on their belly while wide awake.

 "Tummy time is when your infant lays on his (or) her stomach while supervised," says Wendy Wallace, DO, a pediatrician at The Children's Hospital of Philadelphia Care Network.

-If your baby is always on his back, he might get a flat spot on his head.
+If your baby is always on their back, they might get a flat spot on their head.
 That's mostly a cosmetic issue, and one that tends to go away over time.
-But it might also mean that his head, neck, and shoulder muscles aren't getting enough exercise.
+But it might also mean that their head, neck, and shoulder muscles aren't getting enough exercise.
 Tummy time is the fix.

-When your baby is on his belly, he has to look up, left, and right to see people and objects.
-Moving his head around helps his skull round out, as well as strengthens his neck, shoulders, and trunk.
-Later on, these muscles will let him sit up.
+When your baby is on their belly, they have to look up, left, and right to see people and objects.
+Moving their head around helps their skull round out, as well as strengthens their neck, shoulders, and trunk.
+Later on, these muscles will let them sit up.
 Eye muscles also get stronger as your little one looks around during tummy time.

 How to Do It